solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![The newly created files show up in Repos > Files section.](images/stepbystep/media/image136.png "Success confirmation page")

+## Exercise 2: Create Dockerfile

+** TODO **

+- describe purpose of docker file here.
+And what we do in this excersice.

+1. Create a file named 'Dockerfile'

+2. Add image and steps in the container.

+3. Test to see if your file works. run the container locally and see that the tailspintoys app runs on port 5000.

 ## Exercise 3: Create Azure DevOps build pipeline

 Duration: 15 Minutes